Delicious Sourdough Coffee Cake Recipe For Any Time of Day!

 Delicious sourdough coffee cake recipe for any time of day!

-This scrumptious sourdough coffee cake involves fresh blueberries for that fruity punch we all know and love.
-Combine this with your sourdough discard for a sweet and tangy treat.
+This scrumptious sourdough coffee cake involves a creamy cake base.
+Combined with your sourdough discard, it’s a sweet and tangy treat!

 • Total Time: 1 hr 5 mins